 No of sympodial branches per plant:

 Number of sympodial branches per plant was found to be significant due to different levels of nitrogen (Table 1).
 Treatment N1 recorded higher no. of sympodial branches per plant (19.07) as compared to treatment N3 (17.22), howevertreatment N1 remained at par with treatment N2 (18.16).
 Higher nitrogen application increased photosynthetic rate, which might have resulted in higher accumulation of metabolites, which might be increased number of sympodia/plant.
 Similar response of cotton crop to nitrogen application was also observed by Chandrashekaret al. (2016) and Nagenderet al. (2017).
 In growth retardants, number of sympodial branches per plant was found to be significant.
-Treatment G2 (18.33) and G1 (18.63) found statistically similar to each other and recorded significantly higher number of sympodial branches per plant as compared to treatment G3 (17.49).
+Treatment G2 (18.33) and G1 (18.63) found statistically similathe numberach other and recorded significantly higher number of sympodial branches per plant as compared to treatment G3 (17.49).

 Sympodial length: